 The Board recognises that the distribution levels on the Company's shares are important to shareholders.
-Following the payment of the fourth interim dividend and capital repayment with respect to the financial year to 31 March 2020, total dividends/capital repayments will total 5.21p per share.
-This represents an increase of 3.4% compared to the prior year.
-When this fourth interim dividend/capital repayment was announced it represented a yield of approximately 5.3% as compared to the yield on the FTSE All-Share Index of 4.4% at that time.
+During the financial year, as a consequence of the COVID-19 pandemic, there was a significant reduction in the level of dividends being paid by UK companies which in turn impacted the Company's revenue earnings.
+However, prudent stewardship in prior years combined with careful stock selection had allowed the Company to build up a revenue reserve.
+This can be used, as and when required, to supplement revenue earnings to pay dividends in years when there is a shortfall in revenue income.
+This was the case in the current year, and as part of the Board's decision making process throughout the year the Manager provided the Board with estimates of dividend income for the years to 31 March 2021 and 2022 and the estimated impact upon the revenue reserve, some of which was utilised.
+Following the payment of the fourth interim dividend and capital repayment with respect to the financial year to 31 March 2021, total dividends/capital repayments will total 5.3p per share.
+This represents an increase of 1.7% compared to the prior year.
+When this fourth interim dividend/capital repayment was announced it represented a yield of approximately 5.8% as compared to the yield on the FTSE All-Share Index of 2.9% at that time.